top of page

 Los Angeles, CA 90036

 Craft Contemporary is dedicated to contemporary craft and design.
 The museum is located in the Mid-City neighborhood of Los Angeles, in the former Millard Sheets Art Center building.
 It was established in 2015 as the Craft and Folk Art Museum but changed its name to Craft Contemporary in 2018 to reflect its focus on contemporary craft and design.
-The museum presents exhibitions, educational programs, and public events that explore the intersection of craft, art, and design, and the ways in which they shape our world.
+The museum presents exhibitions, educational programs, and public events that explore the intersection of craft, art, and design and how they shape our world.
 It is a non-profit organization and is supported by donations, memberships, and grants.

 425 N Los Angeles St.